 Simple English definitions for legal terms

-Read a random definition: legal asset
+Read a random definition: Pension and Welfare Benefits Administration

 Vance v.
 Terrazas is a legal case that was decided by the United States Supreme Court in 1980.
 The case dealt with the issue of expatriation, which is the process of giving up one's citizenship.
 The court held that the U.S. government must prove intent to surrender U.S. citizenship and not just the voluntary commission of an expatriating act.
 The appropriate standard of proof for analyzing the citizen’s conduct would be proof by a preponderance of the evidence.